 6. Numana, Marche

-The following list offers several beach suggestions that are perfect for swimming, ranging from the depths of Calabria to the northern shores of Liguria, a region famous for its luxe atmosphere.
+The following list offers several suggestions for beaches that are perfect for swimming, from the depths of Calabria to the northern shores of Liguria, a region famous for its luxe atmosphere.

 1. Tropea Beach, Calabria